Bachelor Mechanical Engineering

 The atmosphere in a Dutch classroom is quite informal and your lecturers are easy to talk to.
 In fact, at Dutch universities like HAN, you’re seen as a partner in the learning process.
 Class sizes are small and your lecturers encourage you to actively participate in class.
 To ask questions.
 To give your own opinion.
 They also stimulate you to be creative.
 And to discover things for yourself.

-Study Mechanical Engineering at a technical university in the Netherlands | HAN University of Applied Sciences
+Mechanical Engineering student in the lab | HAN University of Applied Sciences

 Mechanical Engineering in numbers